clhenrick/eleventy-tutorial/README.md

 - The folder naming convention is slightly different at times coming from Jekyll.
 For example, in Eleventy if you have a directory of blog post files and put them in a `_blog` directory like you would with Jekyll, then each post URL would be `/_blog/post-name/`.
 You can change this by using permalinks, like you can with Jekyll, but it caught me off guard.

-- More flexibility means more choices.
+- More flexibility can mean more choices and decisions to make.
 I imagine that this likely means that each starter project you might choose could be structured differently, which is only really an issue if you want to customize things.

-- Setting up a blog collection means you have to configure it manually using a `[name].11tydata.js` file in your blog posts directory.
+- Setting up a blog collection and pagination means you have to configure it manually using a `[name].11tydata.js` file in your blog posts directory, where as with Jekyll you get this out of the box.

 - Copying any static assets must be configured manually where as in Jekyll you get this out of the box.

 - To use Sass, you must configure it manually where as in Jekyll you get this out of the box.

-- Runtime JavaScript must be configured manually if you want to use any build tooling such as Webpack, Rollup, etc. Though to be fair, if you wanted to do this with Jekyll you'd also have to set it up manually.
+- Runtime JavaScript must be configured manually if you want to use any build tooling such as Webpack, Rollup, etc. which at first seems a little odd given that Eleventy uses JavaScript heavily.
+Though to be fair, if you wanted to do this with Jekyll you'd also have to set it up manually.
 Eleventy's asset pipelines seem fairly straightforward to set up, but I have questions about how compatible they are with things like incorporating JS frameworks.
-To be fair, it makes sense that Eleventy is unopinionated about how you process JS given the plethora of options for doing this in the JS ecosystem.
-If it chose one option for you it could be convenient but potentially annoying to customize.
+It makes sense in some regard that Eleventy is unopinionated about how you process JS given the plethora of options for doing this in the JS ecosystem.
+If it chose one option for you it could be convenient but potentially annoying to customize or change later.

 ## Remaining Questions